Murder of Sierah Joughin: Worley property

-In July 2018, Worley's Delta, Ohio property was awarded to Joughin's estate, and her family had the main barn demolished.
-A monetary settlement of $3.6 million was also reached, but Joughin's family agreed not to execute on the judgement unless "the defendant(s) receives a windfall sum of money such as winning the lottery, or receiving book or movie rights or royalties..."
+In July 2018, Worley's Delta, Ohio, property was awarded to Joughin's estate, and her family had the main barn demolished.
+A monetary settlement of $3.6 million was also reached, but Joughin's family agreed not to execute on the judgment unless "the defendant(s) receives a windfall sum of money such as winning the lottery, or receiving book or movie rights or royalties..."

-In August 2020, the Fulton County Sherrif's Department searched the Worley property again, using excavation equipment, with assistance from the FBI.
+In August 2020, the Fulton County Sheriff's Department searched the Worley property again, using excavation equipment, with assistance from the FBI.
 A statement by the sheriff read that the investigation into Worley was ongoing, that any evidence found would be collected with assistance from the FBI Evidence Response Team, and gave no further comment.
 Joughin's family stated that the search was not related to her case.

 Sierah's Law

 After the murder and trial, Joughin's family and other activists argued that not enough information was available to law enforcement and residents regarding convicted felons residing in their communities.
 If a system had been in place to warn the public of offenders in their area, her murder might have been prevented.
 Law enforcement had stated to the family during the investigation that Worley was not on any local, state or federal database that tracks offenders, and the family argued that such a database being available might have resulted in Joughin being rescued alive.
 In July 2016, the organization 'Standing Courageous' started a Change.org petition, calling for lawmakers to establish a "violent offender registry" in Ohio, gathering over 13,000 signatures.
 Talks among legislators began regarding the creation of a database of violent offenders convicted of specific crimes such as murder, kidnapping and abduction.

 Initially introduced as Senate Bill 67, "Sierah's Law" was constructed in February 2017 by Senators Randy Gardner and Cliff Hite and presented to the Ohio Senate Judiciary Committee.
 Originally, the bill was intended to allow the public to search on a website for offenders with the qualifying convictions, similar to a sex offender registry.
 After several hearings, where some opponents such as the ACLU argued that the bill did nothing to protect the public and created privacy concerns, the bill was changed so that residents must visit their local sheriff's office to request a search be performed.

 In November 2017, "Sierah's Law" was introduced to the Ohio Senate as Senate Bill 231.
 Joughin's mother spoke before legislators in November 2018, urging them to pass the bill.
 It was passed on December 6, 2018, and signed into law by Governor John Kasich on December 19.
 It went into effect on March 20, 2019.